 With the gradual phasing out of third-party data and the rise of first-party data, some brands might see a future cookieless environment as something intimidating.
 How will they be able to target their products with the same accuracy and sophistication?
 You can read more about first-party data and how it will affect the industry in another article, but here we’ll look in more detail at what businesses can do.

 With Chrome being one of the most used browsers, the loss of third-party data is going to be a substantial change in the marketing world.
 In response, the industry has already started to look for other options.
 The perfect alternative may not yet exist, but here are some ideas.

-For brands, on the other hand, this means a considerable loss of control over the data they use to develop their marketing strategies.
+The news of Google getting rid of cookies in 2023 is good for publishers, who have all of the first-party data for potential consumers.
+For brands, on the other hand, this means a considerable loss of control over the data they previously used to develop their marketing strategies.

-This is raising many questions such as: is it possible for brands to buy first-party data?
+Will it be possible for brands to buy first-party data?
 Does this respect consumers’ right to privacy?
-Can publishers actually sell their consumers’ cookieless data?
+And can publishers actually sell their consumers’ cookieless data?

-The answer to these questions is early to tell, but it’s heading to a yes.
-In fact, many experts already believe this is where the market is heading to and it can be possible thanks to Private Data Networks.
+The answers to these questions are currently unknown, but leaning toward a yes.
+In fact, many experts already believe this is the future of the market, made possible by Private Data Networks.